agb32/durham/docs/hpcdays/workshops.md

 **Panel: Creating a cohesive distributed Digital Research Infrastructure**

 Chair: Marion Weinzierl

 Panel: Katy Clough; Mark Wilkinson; Afia Masood; Nick Brown, Stephen Longshaw, Tobias Weinzierl

+The panel will kick off with a discussion of some key topics around a cohesive digital research infrastructure.
+After that, the audience will be given the opportunity to ask the panel further questions.

 ### HPC/HTC in High-Energy Physics
 **Convener: Enrico Bothmann (CERN), Luigi del Debbio (Edinburgh), Marek Schoenherr (Durham)**